How is the Counselling Service different from the Mental Health Service?

 Can I choose to see a female or male counsellor?

 Yes.
 Both female and male counsellors are available.
-You can let the intake counsellor know if you have a preference.
+You can let the consultation counsellor know if you have a preference.
 Both male and female counsellors are also available to students who would prefer to speak in French.

 Students are sometimes seen by graduate students doing their field placement at the Counselling Service.
 What kind of training do they have?